sympy/sympy/doc/src/modules/physics/mechanics/joints.rst

 System in Physics/Mechanics
 ===========================
-After defining the entire system, you can use the :class:`~.System` to do a more general "book-keeping" that will keep track of all the system's components (e.g. joints) and form the equations of motion. :class:`~.System` uses another method, like the :class:`~.KanesMethod`, as its backend for forming the equations of
+After defining the entire system, you can use :class:`~.System` to do a more general "book-keeping" that will keep track of all the system's components (e.g. joints) and form the equations of motion. :class:`~.System` uses another method, like the :class:`~.KanesMethod`, as its backend for forming the equations of